nanobox-io/nanobox-guides/articles/mongodb/manage-production.md

 To establish a secure remote connection to your production database, use the Nanobox CLI's [`tunnel` command](https://docs.nanobox.io/cli/tunnel/).
 This will bind to a local port and establish a secure tunnel to your live MongoDB component.

 #### Open a Tunnel to MongoDB
+Use the ID of the MongoDB component in your `boxfile.yml` to establish a tunnel (data.db, data.mongodb, etc.).

 ```bash
 nanobox tunnel data.mongodb
 ```